basicmi/AI-Chip/README.md

 <a name="KnuEdge"></a>
 <div align="center"><a href="https://www.knuedge.com/"><img src="https://github.com/basicmi/Deep-Learning-Processor-List/raw/master/resource/KnuEdge_logo.png" height="70"></a></div>
 <div align="center"><h3> </h3></div>
-[Their product page](https://www.knuedge.com/) has since June 2016 gone missing in action.
-Not sure what they are up to with the $100M they put into their [MIMD architecture](https://www.hpcwire.com/2016/12/15/knupath-hermosa-chip-expected-first-half-2017/).
-It was described at the time as having 256 tiny DSP, or tDSP, cores on each ASIC along with an ARM controller suitable for sparse matrix processing in a 35W envelope.
 > Since KnuEdge “emerged from stealth” last year, the company has gone quiet and not offered up any additional information about what they’ve been up to.
 According to an [article in VentureBeat](https://venturebeat.com/2016/06/06/former-nasa-chief-unveils-100-million-neural-computing-chip-company-knuedge/), we know that KnuEdge has already been generating revenue and that they were considering raising more funding this year in addition to the $100 million in “patient money” they have already raised.
 Their website contains next to no information aside from employee profiles.
 At an [Xconomy conference](http://www.xconomy.com/san-diego/2017/05/02/smarr-others-talk-healthtech-ai-at-xconomys-impact-of-innovation/) a few weeks ago, the Company talked about “cloud-based machine intelligence as a service” that is “supposed to be rolled out sometime this year“.

 <div align="center"><h3> </h3></div>